heridev/smsforall-rails-api/README.md

 ```

 If you want to access the Sidekiq panel remember to run the env variables as follows:
+NOTE: Remember to stop and start your server again.
 ```
 export SIDEKIQ_ADMIN_USER='sidekiq'
 export SIDEKIQ_ADMIN_PASSWORD='pass'
 ```

-then you access the URL
+Then you access the URL
 ```
 localhost:3030/panel/sidekiq
 ```